clokam13/nodejs-api-tutorial/README.md

 }
 ```

-Craete basic REST API - refer to /src folder for soure code.
+Create basic REST API - refer to /src folder for soure code.
 We will create the following files,

 **app.js**
 ```javascript